 The first symptoms of Best disease can vary from person to person but always involves central vision.
 In the initial stages, a yellow accumulation of metabolic by-products builds up in the cells underneath the macula.
 Over time, the abnormal accumulation of this substance can damage the cone cells located in the macula, leading to a blurring or distortion of central vision.
 Individuals may also experience challenges in distinguishing between or recognising colours.

 Best disease generally doesn’t affect peripheral or side vision.
 It does not always affect both eyes equally and clearer vision is sometimes retained in one eye.
 In rare cases, individuals may not experience symptoms, known as asymptomatic.

-Best Disease is a genetic condition.
-Best disease is a genetic disease and is caused by mutations in the BEST1 gene (also known as VMD2 gene) which produces the protein Bestrophin-1.
+Best Disease is a genetic condition caused by mutations in the BEST1 gene (also known as VMD2 gene) which produces the protein Bestrophin-1.

 Best disease is most commonly passed down through families by an autosomal dominant pattern of inheritance, although rare cases of autosomal recessive inheritance have been reported.
 If the condition is inherited in an autosomal dominant manner, this means that a person has one copy of the BEST1 gene which doesn’t work properly, giving rise to the condition.
 In this case, a person will have received one copy of the mutated gene from an affected parent.